 However, the fact sheet shows that the FCC will address several pending petitions under the TCPA by issuing a declaratory ruling soon.
 Chairman Wheeler outlines his vision for the anticipated declaratory ruling in his fact sheet but the fact sheet does not paint a clear picture of his positions on the issues that will be decided.
 There are a few points of significance regarding the fact sheet which may impact the asset recovery industry and the mortgage loan industry.
 Under Chairman Wheeler's plan, consumers may revoke their consent to receive robocalls and robotexts in "any reasonable way at any time."
 Chairman Wheeler's plan also provides that callers must stop calling a reassigned number after "one call."
 The fact sheet does not elaborate on what constitutes "one call."
 Lastly, Chairman Wheeler wishes to define an autodialer as any technology with the "capacity" to dial random or sequential numbers so that "robocallers cannot skirt consumer consent requirements through changes in calling technology design or by calling from a list of numbers."
 The fact sheet is unclear about how or whether this may affect the FCC's previous decisions on what constitutes an autodialer.

-For more information, please contact John P. Ryan or Daniel Fahey.
+For more information, please contact John P. Ryan.